Pavan-HH/Music-Player-Java/README.md

 R = Reset
 Q = Quit
 Enter your choice: P
-🎵 Playing audio...
+Playing audio...
 Enter your choice: S
-⏹️ Audio stopped
+Audio stopped
 Enter your choice: Q
 Bye!
 ```

 ---

-### 🧠 What You Learn
+What You Learn

 * Handling audio streams in Java
 * Using `AudioInputStream`, `Clip`, and exception handling
 * Basic terminal-based UI logic with `Scanner`

----

-### 🏷️ License

-This project is open-source and available under the [MIT License](LICENSE).

----

-Would you like me to include a **short "About the Project" paragraph** (for recruiters or portfolio use) that highlights your learning and contribution?
-I can add that section next.